-Despite being far more popular than the PC market, the console space is actually in kind of a funny spot with regards to gaming headsets.
+Despite being far more popular than the PC market, the console space is actually kind of a funny spot for gaming headsets.
 No gaming headset for the current generation of consoles is fully compatible with each console, and when they do work, there’s often features left behind on PC—most commonly, surround sound.
 By and large, these problems won’t be fixed any time soon, but that doesn’t necessarily mean you need to settle for fewer features on a console.

-The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 for under $100.
+The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 (and PlayStation 5!) for under $100.
 On paper it’s an impressive product, but is it actually any good?

 Who is the PlayStation Gold Wireless Headset for?

-- Console gamers who want something comfortable for the living room.
+- Playstation gamers who want something comfortable for the living room.

 What’s in the box?

 Not a lot comes in the box with the PlayStation Gold Wireless Headset.
-There’s the headset, it’s included USB RF dongle, and a micro USB charging cable.
-Also, if you’re someone who’d get excited about that kind of thing, there’s a code for PlayStation themed character skin in Fortnite.
+There’s the headset, its included USB RF dongle, and a micro USB charging cable.
+Also, if you’re someone who’d get excited about that kind of thing, there’s a code for PlayStation-themed Fortnite skin.

 What’s the PlayStation Gold Wireless Headset like?

-If there’s one guiding theme or focus that becomes very apparent after only a little while, it’s that this headset is geared toward getting out of your way as much as possible.
-The PlayStation Gold Wireless Headset is made primarily of plastic.
+One thing becomes very apparent after only a little while; this headset is geared toward getting out of your way as much as possible—for better and worse—and a big part of that comes down to what it’s made of.
+The PlayStation Gold Wireless Headset is primarily a plastic headset.
 It’s extremely lightweight, made with a single plastic band covered in artificial leather.
-Despite that, it solidly clamps down without issue.
+It solidly clamps down without issue, but not so much to feel any noticeable pressure.

 The headphones are round, and rather low profile.
-To account for this, Sony added a much steeper angle inside the earcup, so it really feels like your ear is nestled in the headphone.
+To account for this, Sony added a much steeper angle inside the ear cup, so your ear really feels nestled in the headphone.
 Personally, I found this extremely comfortable, but if your ears are even a little on the larger side, it won’t be.
 Even slight pressures can become pretty acute after a couple hours of gaming, and this seems designed for too narrow a range of ears.
 It should go without saying, but gamers with glasses would find anything terribly favorable here, either.

 If you’re in that lucky group with the right size ears, you’re in for something pretty comfortable.
 I almost forgot I was wearing the headset a few times during testing, that is, at least until I needed to change any of the settings.